Freiling87/CCU/CCU/Scratchpad.md

 ###			H	Summon Professional
 New
 Pay a fee for him to teleport a Hacker, Thief, Doctor or Soldier to you.
 You still have to pay them to hire them.
+###			H	This One's On Me
+Buy a round for a patron and anyone with the same owner ID in the chunk.
+No drink for that guy in the corner.
+Fuck that guy.
 ###			H	Train Attributes (Split to each)
 New
 ###			H	Train Traits - Defense